 What is intellectual disability?

-An intellectual disability affects the way a person learns, making it difficult for them to apply knowledge, understand ideas and solve problems.
+An intellectual disability affects the way a person learns and can make it difficult for them to apply knowledge, understand ideas and solve problems.
 Intellectual disability is diverse, meaning it is unique to each person.

 Intellectual disability affects over half a million people in Australia Some people with intellectual disability need support to live everyday life.
 Most people who have an intellectual disability are born with it, but it can present anytime before a person turns 18 years old.